xyrui/HWnet/README.md

 Please refer to "data" file for creating your own test data.
 The noise generation methods in "data/utils" file are in consistent with those in "lib.py".

 ## Training and testing
 Plean refer to "train_hwnet.py" and "test.py" for training and testing HWLRMF.
-More test codes for NAILRMA, NGmeet, LLRT and their weighted version will be uploaded soon.
+More test codes for NAILRMA, NGmeet, LLRT and their weighted versions will be uploaded soon.

 ## Citation
 If you are interested in our work, please cite